 Purchase your daphne when it is blooming to be sure to buy the specimen that releases the most scent.
 Generally speaking, plants with darker flowers release a stronger scent than plants with light-colored flowers.
 Wait for the end of the blooming to settle it in the garden.

-All types of daphne are poisonous if ingested, so only grow them in gardens that aren’t visited by young children.
+All types of daphne are poisonous.
+Only grow them in gardens where young children are always under supervision.
 If the sap touches the skin, it may trigger allergic reactions.
 Wear gloves when handling daphne.